FilTer87/P-Cal/frontend/src/components/Task/README.md

 # Task Management Components

-This directory contains a comprehensive set of Vue 3 components for task management in PrivateCal v2.
+This directory contains a comprehensive set of Vue 3 components for task management in P-Cal.
 All components are built with TypeScript, Tailwind CSS, and support both light and dark themes.

 ## Components Overview